Kawaza/mongobd-learning/README.md

 }
 ```

-This one will Find One in the database, used as a specific search (NOT CLOSE MATCH).
+This one will Find One in the database, this is used as a specific search and not a close match.
 ```sql
 # This is SQL
 (Select name from movies where name = "USER INPUT")